San Francisco United Democratic Club

 - Vice President of Internal Operations: Manage internal operations including membership, voting, charter affiliation with SFDCCC and CDP, pre-endorsement delegates and compliance with Bylaws.

 - Vice President of Finance: Serve as treasurer and manage all committee finances.

 - Appointed Officer shall complete duties as defined in the Policies and Procedures Manual.

 - All Elected Officers shall be elected annually at an election to be held in the first quarter of each calendar year.

-- Any Officer who declares intent to run for any public office (excluding Democratic Party Positions) that appear on any San Francisco ballot shall step down from their Officer position immediately.
+- Any Officer who declares intent to run for any public office (excluding Democratic Party Positions) that appears on any San Francisco ballot shall step down from their Officer position immediately.
 Declaring intent to run is defined as pulling papers or forming an exploratory committee, or otherwise publicly announcing candidacy.

 Section 5.
 Term of Office

-- Officers shall serve until the conclusion of the next duly noticed Officer Election, unless removed pursuant to these Bylaws.
+- Officers shall serve until the conclusion of the next duly noticed officer election, unless removed pursuant to these Bylaws.

 Section 6.
 Vacancy